FioranoSoftware/FioranoESB/README.md

 Refer to the [Quick Start Guide](http://fiorano.com/documentation/display/OSE/Quick+Start+Guide) to get started in hardly ten minutes.

 ##Documentation##
-Refer to http://fiorano.com/documentation/display/OSE/Fiorano+OpenESB+Platform for our comprehensive Open Source documentation including details such as system requirements to install Fiorano OpenESB, features of Fiorano OpenESB, difference between the open source version and commercial version.
+Refer to http://fiorano.com/documentation/display/OSE/Fiorano+ESB+Platform for our comprehensive Open Source documentation including details such as system requirements to install Fiorano ESB, features of Fiorano ESB, difference between the open source version and commercial version.

 ##Contributing##
 To contribute: